 Sampling techniques can be divided into two categories: probability and non-probability.
 In probability sampling, each population member has a known, non-zero chance of participating in the study.
-Randomization or chance is the core of probability sampling techniques.
-If you are using this type of sampling you need to specify this in research methodology chapter of your dissertation briefly mentioning its advantages and disadvantages as discussed below.
+Randomization or chance is the core of probability sampling technique.
+Probability sampling methods use some form of random selection.
+Therefore, application of this method offers the highest chance of creating a sample that is truly representative of the population.

 Probability sampling comprises the following sampling techniques:

 - Stratified random sampling

 Let’s suppose, your dissertation topic is ‘A study into employee motivation of ABC Company and the ways of increasing it’.
 You chose survey primary data collection method to achieve research objectives.

 1. Identifying an appropriate sampling frame based on your research question(s) and objectives.
 ABC Company has 400 employees and accordingly, your sampling frame would be 400.

 2. Determining a suitable sample size.
 You may decide that the sample size of 60 employees should be sufficient for the purposes of this research.